m-bock/purescript-transit/README.md

 Transit is a PureScript library for building type-safe state machines.
 It provides a type-level DSL for specifying state transitions, ensuring that your state machine implementation is correct at compile time.

+> [!NOTE]
-If you're familiar with [Servant](https://haskell-servant.readthedocs.io/) from Haskell, Transit follows a similar philosophy: just as Servant uses a REST API type-level specification to generate type-safe routing functions and OpenAPI documentation, Transit uses a state machine graph type-level specification to generate type-safe update functions and state diagrams.
+> If you're familiar with [Servant](https://haskell-servant.readthedocs.io/) from Haskell, Transit follows a similar philosophy: just as Servant uses a REST API type-level specification to generate type-safe routing functions and OpenAPI documentation, Transit uses a state machine graph type-level specification to generate type-safe update functions and state diagrams.

 ## Key Features